danielsr/products-compare/README.md

 ### components

-- Components that can be shared througout the app
+- Components that can be shared throughout the app
 - Usually stateless components

 ### elements